asc3t1c/DumpBrowserSecrets/README.md

 ## How Does It Work

-This project is an improved version of [DumpChromeSecrets](https://github.com/Maldev-Academy/DumpChromeSecrets), new development by [nu11secur1ty](https://www.nu11secur1ty.com/) - soon and similarly consists of two components:
+This project is an improved version of [DumpChromeSecrets](https://github.com/Maldev-Academy/DumpChromeSecrets), new development by [nu11secur1ty](https://www.nu11secur1ty.com/) - soon.
+Similarly consists of two components:

 1. **Executable (`DumpBrowserSecrets.exe`)**